-the LDC-owned dedicated circuit(s) Connected to Hydro One’s transmission station being on a single Dedicated LV Bus (the “Permitted Circuit(s)”)
+the LDC-owned dedicated circuit(s) Connected to Hydro One’s transmission station being on a single Dedicated LV Bus (the “Permitted Circuit(s)”); and

-The LDC hasat least one Small FIT / CAE application for the TS and can provide proof of such by submitting a copy of the signed and stamped Form B of the Customer.
+the LDC has previously submitted at least one DER Facility application for the TS and can provide proof of same by submitting a copy of the signed and stamped Form B of the Customer.

 All fields below are mandatory except where noted.
 Incomplete Dedicated LV Bus Application forms may be returned by Hydro One.
 Please ensure that you fill in the date above.